deb hoeffner illustration - soft realism illustrator for animal, portrait, childrens book illustrations

 “I've been sitting here...looking at Woodrow, Perla, and Charlotte...and I could not be more pleased.
 I'm so happy that I found your artwork on the net.
 I honestly don't think I would have been happy going any other route.
 Thank you for your kindness and professionalism.
 You truly are great....as an illustrator...AND communicator!”

-"Kaley Willow", musician and songwriter of "Miss Willow's Fence Row"
+musician and songwriter of "Miss Willow's Fence Row

 “Deb, Thanks for making me look so good.”